 Honestly, I wish I learned this sooner.
 Having a tight network of trusted peers is as vital (and often trumps) your relationship with your boss and your direct reports.
 Trust matters even more with your peers because it’s TECHNICALLY optional and therefore more meaningful and sticky.
-There’s no “official” accountability levers.
+There are no “official” accountability levers.
 It’s easy to put them last on your trust-building priority list.

-Your peers aren’t evaluating you on an employee engagement survey, or writing your performance appraisal.
-Often they have competing agendas, and of course you know it’s you against them in the stack rank.
+Your peers aren’t evaluating you on an employee engagement survey or writing your performance appraisal.
+Often they have competing agendas, and of course, you know it’s you against them in the stack rank.